 Whatever the past may entail, now when avoiding saying “no”, we’re not just protecting the person who’s asking, but we’re protecting ourselves from a form of internalized punishment.
 Simply said, saying “no” causes anxiety because we’ve learned it could somehow come back to hurt us, whether practically or emotionally.

 As with most areas of communication, it’s not necessarily what you say, it’s how you say it.
 There are effective and ineffective ways to say “no.” For example — saying “yes” (when want to say “no”), or lying would be considered unhealthy ways of saying “no.” Although some of us have become skilled and convincing at lying to avoid saying “no,” this is an unhealthy and ineffective form of communication.
 Lying builds walls, distrust, and disrespect between you and the other person, which ultimately eats at the quality of relationships with others.

 Here are some tricks for effectively say “no” to people:

 When saying “no,” there’s always a reason behind it.
 The question to ask is, “Why am I saying ‘no’?”
 If we understand the reason, it makes it easier to honestly and effectively communicate.
 When we say “no” and are not aware of the reason for it (aside from knowing we don’t want to do something), this creates the environment for hurt feelings on their side and guilt on our side.

 2. Before getting to “no,” say “I’d like to…”

-Before saying “no,” it’s nice to genuinely communicate that you’d like to be able to say “yes”. — “I’d like to run this errand for you to make your day easier, however I’m feeling a bit overwhelmed today and I’m worried committing to this will increase my stress.”
+Before saying “no,” it’s nice to genuinely communicate that you’d like to be able to say “yes”. — “I’d like to run this errand for you, however I’m feeling a bit overwhelmed today and I don’t feel I have the capacity to committing to this right now.”

 3. Limit yourself to ONE reason (the “why” from above) —